Dr. Lauren Elder, PhD, ABPP (she/her)

 PSYD PRACTICUM STUDENT

-Kathryn Totzke is a Clinical Psychology PsyD student at Xavier University.
-She received her master’s from Xavier University, where she currently supervises and mentors Xavier undergraduate students who lead power- and gender-based violence prevention initiatives across campus such as BRAVE, It’s on X, and Green Dot.
-In her PsyD program at Xavier, she is dedicated to her research on executive functioning and its impacts on emotional and behavioral regulation.
-As a psychometrist, she administers psychological assessments for the Ohio Division of Disability Determination.
-Kathryn has experience working with autistic children, adolescents and adults.
-Kathryn also offers Ketamine Assisted Psychotherapy.
+Kathryn Totzke is a Clinical Psychology PsyD student at Xavier University, where she also received her master’s degree.
+Alongside her academics, she currently works within Xavier's Student Wellbeing Services department, supervising and mentoring Xavier undergraduate students who lead power- and gender-based violence prevention initiatives across campus in BRAVE (Believe, Reclaim, Advocate, Vocalize, Empower).
+In her PsyD program at Xavier, she is dedicated to her research on the effects early childhood trauma has on executive functioning and emotional and behavioral regulation.

 Kathryn Totzke’s clinical work is supervised by Dr. Lauren Elder, Licensed Clinical Psychologist, #P.08297 (OH).